 Databases | Aerospace Structural Metals Database (ASMD)

 The ASMD was created by CINDAS LLC in 2007.
 It is the web-based version of the highly respected and widely used Aerospace Structural Metals Handbook (ASMH) developed by Air Force and NASA.
-The ASMD has quickly become the industry benchmark for materials properties of high strength, light weight alloys.
-It now contains more than 91,800 data curves and over 17,000 pages of critically evaluated information on over 257 alloys used in the aerospace and other industries.
-It has the same interactive features as the TPMD and MPMD.
+The ASMD has quickly become the industry benchmark for materials properties of high strength, lightweight alloys.
+It now contains 97,679 data curves and 18,852 PDF pages of text, tables and references of critically evaluated information on 291 metal alloys in 23 metal groups used in the aerospace and other industries.
+The ASMD also contains 742 properties in 20 property groups.
+It has the same interactive features as the TPMD and MCMD.
 It is updated and expanded continually with carefully selected alloys.

 CINDAS LLC web-based database graphing functions include: